Garrett-and-William/FitnessTrackr/README.md

---Done--be able to log in with my username/password combination --Done--see meaningful messages if there are errors during login, so that I may correct them --Done--stay logged in between page visits (for example, if I close my browser, and come back later) --be able to log out if I am logged in
---Done--see tabbed navigation for Routines, My Routines (once logged in), and Activities (with matching routes)
+--Done--be able to log in with my username/password combination --Done--see meaningful messages if there are errors during login, so that I may correct them --Done--stay logged in between page visits (for example, if I close my browser, and come back later) --Done--be able to log out if I am logged in --Done--see tabbed navigation for Routines, My Routines (once logged in), and Activities (with matching routes)

 3)Routines